 Initially I went online to research hypnotherapists near me.
 I contacted a number of hypnotherapists and had questions around training, experience and how they might approach a patient with chronic pain.
 I asked questions around experience with clinical problems and pain management in particular.
 I was quite taken aback with either the lack of response or the unprofessional replies.
 I was surprised that a physician with these inquiries wouldn't be taken more seriously.
-The only hypnotherapist who responded to me in a professional manner was Sherry Hood.
+The only hypnotherapist who responded to me in a professional manner was Sherry Hood; I am very grateful, as this has led to a meaningful professional relationship.